peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

         PeterO.Numbers.EDecimal otherValue,
         PeterO.Numbers.EContext ctx);

-Subtracts an arbitrary-precision decimal number from this instance.
+ Subtracts an arbitrary-precision decimal number from this instance.  <b>Parameters:</b>

-<b>Parameters:</b>

  * <i>otherValue</i>: The number to subtract from this instance's value.

  * <i>ctx</i>: An arithmetic context to control the precision, rounding, and exponent range of the result.
-If `HasFlags`  of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
+If  `HasFlags` HasFlags of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
 Can be null, in which case the precision is unlimited and no rounding is needed.

 <b>Return Value:</b>